Madoff employees lived high on corporate money, prosecutors say

-NEW YORK Members of Bernard Madoff's inner circle indulged in expensive wine, cruises and jaunts to Las Vegas and St. Barts, all paid for by his investment firm, prosecutors said on Monday in a trial of five former long-time Madoff associates.
+NEW YORK Oct 21 Members of Bernard Madoff's inner circle indulged in expensive wine, cruises and jaunts to Las Vegas, all paid for by his investment firm, prosecutors said on Monday in a trial of five former long-time Madoff associates.

-The expenses were listed on the corporate credit card statement of portfolio manager Joann Crupi and the personal credit card statements for Daniel Bonventre, two of five people on trial in New York accused of helping Madoff pull off a fraud that cost investors an estimated $19 billion (11.7 billion pounds).
+The expenses were listed on the corporate credit card statement of portfolio manager Joann Crupi, one of five people on trial in New York accused of helping Madoff pull off a fraud that cost investors an estimated $19 billion.

-Assistant U.S. Attorney John Zach showed jurors Crupi's corporate credit card statements from 2004 through 2008, noting that she took cruises and trips to Las Vegas and Disney World with family members and frequently spent hundreds of dollars on wine at Wine Library in Springfield, New Jersey, where she spent almost $2,000 on one occasion.
+Assistant U.S. Attorney John Zach showed jurors Crupi's corporate credit card statements for 2004, 2005 and 2006, noting that she took cruises and trips to Las Vegas with family members and bought wine at Wine Library in Springfield, New Jersey, where she spent almost $2,000 on one occasion.

-Zach asked witness Charlene White, a former employee at Bernard Madoff Securities LLC, whether she observed any behaviour by Crupi that would have explained the expenditures as legitimate business expenses.
+Zach asked witness Charlene White, a former employee at Bernard Madoff Securities LLC, whether she observed any behavior by Crupi that would have explained the expenditures as legitimate business expenses.

 "In November of 2005 ... did you observe Ms. Crupi passing out almost $2,000 of wine for a Thanksgiving celebration?"
 Zach asked White.